Melengestrol acetate: Chemistry

 MLGA, also known as 17α-acetoxy-16-methylene-6-dehydro-6-methylprogesterone or as 17α-acetoxy-16-methylene-6-methylpregna-4,6-diene-3,20-dione, is a synthetic pregnane steroid and a derivative of progesterone.
 It is specifically a derivative of 17α-hydroxyprogesterone with a methyl group at the C6 position, a methylene group at the C16 position, a double bond between the C6 and C7 positions, and an acetate ester at the C17α position.
 As such, it is also a derivative of 16-methylene-17α-hydroxyprogesterone acetate.
 MLGA is the acetate ester of melengestrol, which in contrast, has never been marketed.
 Analogues of MLGA include other 17α-hydroxyprogesterone derivatives such as chlormadinone acetate, chlormethenmadinone acetate, cyproterone acetate, delmadinone acetate, hydroxyprogesterone caproate, medroxyprogesterone acetate, megestrol acetate, methenmadinone acetate, and osaterone acetate.
 The only structural difference between MLGA and megestrol acetate is the presence of the C16 methylene group in the former.

 Society and culture

+Legal status

+In November 2024, the FDA approved melengestrol acetate Type A liquid medicated article (brand name MEL 500) for increased rate of weight gain, improved feed efficiency and suppression of estrus (heat) in heifers fed in confinement for slaughter; and for suppression of estrus (heat) in heifers intended for breeding.